KZacharski/list-of-things-that-are-evil/README.md

 - Overpriced games by Nintendo
 - when you forget to name the commit and you have to do everything over again
 - GitHub CLI exclusive only for linux
-- My entire class shipping other students
+- My entire class shipping other students (mostly gay relationships)
 - Anyone trying to fit in LGAs to AM4 slot
 - Friend asking for a graphics card back, even if he had full consent of having it for yourself
+- Everyone who think that their distro is supierior
+- Pepole who ruin friendships because they didn't like friends religion